MoritzHayden/bosco/README.md

 ## Contributing

 Contributions are welcome!
 If you found a bug or have a feature request, please open an [issue](https://github.com/MoritzHayden/bosco/issues).
 If you would like to contribute changes, please open a [pull request](https://github.com/MoritzHayden/bosco/pulls) with your changes and associate it with an [issue](https://github.com/MoritzHayden/bosco/issues).
+All contributions must adhere to the [Code of Conduct](./docs/CODE-OF-CONDUCT.md).

 ## Legal